-Our water system violated several drinking water standards over the past year.
-Even though these were not emergencies, as our customers, you have a right to know what happened and what we did to correct these situations.
+Our water system violated a drinking water standard over the past year.
+Even though this was not an emergency, as our customers, you have a right to know what happened and what we did to correct these situations.
 We are required to monitor your drinking water for specific contaminants on a regular basis.
-Results of regular monitoring are an indicator of whether or not our drinking water meets health standards.
+Results of regular monitoring are an indicator of whether our drinking water meets health standards.